How To #31: 7 Steps To Secure The Right Influencer To Post For Your Brand

 jason_derulo-264319-edited

-#7 Negotitating The Life Of the Post
+#7 Negotiating The Life Of the Post

 The post lives forever, right?
 Wrong...

-The contract will absolutely state length of term for the post to remain up.
+The contract will absolutely state the length of term for the post to remain up.
 Today, many social influencers pull their branded posts down after a month or two, as they are looking at the deals as super short, and not long endorsement contracts, and they don’t want to limit other brands in the same category from hiring them.
 A-list celebrities may leave the post up longer, but usually because it is part of a bigger campaign.

 When we've surveyed millennials - we've found it is NOT worth fighting for (or paying for) a long-staying post.
 The celebrity is posting on a likely daily basis, and after a month or two, your paid-for-post is so buried that few if anyone will be scrolling down past 20 lines to see the post.